How to Create DEMs from LAS files with ArcGIS 3D Analyst

 LAS files are public binary file formats specifically for storing LiDAR data.

 LiDAR gives you accurate bare ground measurements all in a dense point cloud.
+But this is just one of the various uses and applications of LiDAR.

 In ArcGIS 3D Analyst, bare ground hits produce a digital elevation model (DEM).